 Are you preparing to exit a private equity investment and wondering how to maximize your after-tax returns?
-While securing the best sale price may be top of mind, protecting your profits from unnecessary taxes demands a carefully considered tax strategy.
+From deal structuring to maximizing deductions, protecting your profits from unnecessary taxes demands a considered tax strategy.

 Optimizing Private Equity Exits

-Thoughtful pre-exit tax planning isn’t just about preparing for the transaction; you also need to know how to structure the exit for the best tax advantages.
+Thoughtful pre-exit tax planning isn’t just about preparing for the transaction.
+You also need to know how to structure the exit for the best tax advantages.
 Whether you exit through an initial public offering (IPO) or a secondary sale, there are unique tax implications to consider.
 Some considerations:

 - Secondary Sale to Another Private Equity Firm: Similarly, selling to another private equity firm, may also offer deferred tax benefits based on the transaction terms.